-I’ve come to realize something recently, about espresso making.
-You could call it a revelation, or an epiphany, or just “something I’ve literally realized”, which doesn’t sound rather as dramatic ;-).
+I’ve come to realize something lately, about espresso creating.
+You could call it a revelation, or an epiphany, or literally “something I’ve literally realized”, which doesn’t sound quite as dramatic ;-).

-What I’ve figured out is that there is literally one main cause of bad tasting espresso coffee at home which is often prevalent regardless of the home barista having ticked al of the other essential boxes for excellent tasting espresso coffee at home.
+What I’ve figured out is that there is literally one main cause of bad tasting espresso coffee at home which is often prevalent regardless of the home barista having ticked al of the other required boxes for great tasting espresso at home.

-This isn’t an obvious one for the majority of people, and I suspect that several people have been dogged by this matter in the past which has led them to investing in new device, when very it’s an question which can usually be fixed with just a few little tweaks to your espresso-making procedure.
+This isn’t an obvious one for the majority of people, and I suspect that lots of people have been dogged by this matter in the past which has led them to investing in new equipment, when actually it’s an issue which can usually be fixed with just a few little tweaks to your espresso-making method.

-Before we get onto this, I’ll first go through all of the more obvious necessities for creating fantastic tasting espresso coffee, because dealing with the question I’m referring to here is only truly going to make a significant impact once all these checkboxes are ticked.
+Before we get onto this, I’ll first go through all of the more obvious necessities for making excellent tasting espresso, due to the truth that dealing with the question I’m referring to here is only in fact going to make a significant impact once all these checkboxes are ticked.

 Quality Coffee Beans